-- (i.e. an ADU shall not be used as a guest house or for accessory purpose for persons residing in the principal building on the property).
-For the avoidance of doubt, ADUs may be used as housing for caretakers of persons living in the associated principal dwelling unit. - vii.
-An ADU shall utilize the same vehicular access that services the principal building on the property - viii.
-An ADU shall be connected to public utilities, including, but not limited to water, electric and sewer services - ix.
-Any New ADU or Modified ADU (each as defined below) shall be located at least eight (8) feet, away from any other building containing a dwelling unit (whether on the applicable property or on any adjacent property and shall not be located in any required front yard - x.
-No more than one ADU shall be permitted on any lot - xi.
-No ADU shall be larger than 1000 square feet or shall have more than two (2) bedrooms and one (1) bathroom - xii.
-Any property owner that seeks to add an ADU pursuant to these provisions shall enter into a legally binding written agreement in favor of the Village constituting a covenant that shall run with the property pursuant to which it agrees that no dwelling unit on the property will be utilized for short-term rental purposes and that it will otherwise apply with the "Occupancy and Use Requirements" for a period of not less than 25 years. - c.
-Existing Structures as ADUs: Existing accessory structures may be converted to an ADU (a "Converted ADU") (other than any Modified ADU (as defined below), without any requirement that they comply with applicable bulk standards other than to the extent set forth under "General Conditions" (and no variance shall be required in connection therewith); provided that to the extent there is a proposed expansion or modification to an existing accessory structure
+- owner of the property, where the principal building is rented out to a full-time tenant, (B) a full-time resident tenant pursuant to a 12-month lease or (C) a caretaker of persons living in the associated principal dwelling unit, in each case subject to the occupancy and use requirements. - vi.
+An ADU shall utilize the same vehicular access that services the principal building on the property - vii.
+An ADU shall be connected to public utilities, including, but not limited to water, electric and sewer services (such utilities may be shared or independent with any such public utilities servicing the principal building on the property) - viii.
+[Any [New ADU or Modified] ADU [(each as defined below)] shall be located at least [eight (8) feet/ten (10)], away from any other building containing a dwelling unit (whether on the applicable property or on any adjacent property and shall not be located in any required front yard] - ix.
+[No more than one ADU shall be permitted on any lot] - x.
+No ADU shall be larger than [750-1250] square feet or shall have more than two (2) bedrooms and one (1) bathroom - c.
+Existing Structures as ADUs: Existing accessory structures may be converted to an ADU (a "Converted ADU") (other than any Modified ADU (as defined below), without any requirement that they comply with applicable bulk standards other than to the extent set forth under "General Conditions" (and no variance shall be required in connection therewith); provided that to the extent there is a proposed expansion or modification to an existing accessory structure in order to accommodate residential dwelling use, no such expansion or modification shall increase any existing building nonconformity without a variance in respect thereof.
+No site plan approval shall be required for any Converted ADU unless it also constitutes a Modified ADU.

-- in order to accommodate residential dwelling use, no such expansion or modification shall increase any existing building nonconformity without a variance in respect thereof.
-No site plan approval shall be required for any Converted ADU unless it also constitutes a Modified ADU. - d.
+d.
 Construction of ADUs: The construction of any new accessory structure for use as an ADU (a "New ADU") or any construction involving the expansion or modification of an existing accessory structure intended to be used as an ADU that increases the height of such accessory structure or the building footprint of such accessory structure (a "Modified ADU") shall require site plan approval by the Planning Board and, if located in the Village's Historic District, a certificate of appropriateness from the Historic Preservation Commission.
 The following conditions and criteria shall apply to any New ADU and/or Modified ADU, as applicable:

-i.
 Bulk Standards.